Kingsford-Group/biblint/README.md

 Specifically, `clean` does the following:

-- @preamble entries are at the top of the file
+- @preamble entries are moved to the top of the file (in the order they appear in the file)

 - @string entries immediately follow any preamble entries.
 They are listed alphabetically sorted by the symbol they define